Model of models -- Part 1: Operational modeling

 Indeed these three mechanisms are deterministic by definition.
 However it is not the case for an outside observer or listener, see "to an outsider" row in Fig~\ref{fig:Will_derivation_from_state}.
 For the animal it is usually hidden, while for the human there is also a second factor, the free will, struggling between these mechanisms, to choose to behave accordingly to values or not.

 Finally, all these mechanisms as perceived by an outsider can be modeled in three forms of states and their admissible actions, ranging from totally deterministic as an "if-then" rule system, up to totally stochastic, see "inside state" row in Fig~\ref{fig:Will_derivation_from_state}.
 This represents admissible actions as either multiple or single.
+Note, that rule-based system deals only with the deterministic rules, while ignoring the fuzzy rules, where more then one outcome exists.

 For some examples of these three forms, see sub-section \ref{sec:special_examples}.

 Note also, that studies show that including emotions in some event assist in memorization of it.
 It can be seen when monotonic type of talking reduce the motivation to remember or even to listen (may even cause drowsiness).
 This effect might just support the importance of will in any message.